Fostering creativity. Empowering artists.

 The Adobe Creative Residency supports the creative community and honors individuals whose work elevates the role of visual content in our culture.
 The program gives talented creative individuals the opportunity to explore their passion and process by focusing on a personal creative project for one full year.
 Adobe is proud to introduce the 2016 residents — creative leaders who are eager to share their artistry with others.

-Filmmaker and online personality Sara Dietschy, of Nashville, Tennessee, creates inspiring video content for her self-titled YouTube channel, which now has over 100,000 subscribers.
+Filmmaker and online personality Sara Dietschy, of New York, creates inspiring video content for her self-titled YouTube channel, which now has over 100,000 subscribers.
 Sara’s passion for the creative community inspired her to create travel vlogs, tutorials, and ongoing video series including “Creative Spaces TV” and “That Creative Life” both of which aim to explain the “where” and “how” behind creative life.
 Sara is currently working on taking her video series to the next level by amplifying her work across social media, refining her online persona, and pursuing new mediums for sharing her work.

 San Francisco, California